jorendorff/webscratch/README.txt

 doesn't seem to be any obvious way to automate this.

 Here is how to do it by hand on Mac; something very similar will work for Linux and Windows.
-This process creates a single file, build/sources/ScratchSource1.4/ScratchSources.st.
+This process creates two files, build/sources/ScratchSource1.4/ScratchSources.st and objectdump.txt.

   - Download Scratch from <http://info.scratch.mit.edu/Scratch_1.4_Download>
     and install it.
 You are doing this to get a working Squeak VM that can